vpstarweb/formcms/doc/mkdoc/docs/index.md

 - Supports compliance with regulatory requirements.

 By maintaining a detailed audit trail, the System enhances security and operational efficiency, ensuring that all modifications are tracked and can be reviewed when necessary.

 ---

+## Export and Import Data
+This feature allows you to export or import data

+This feature is helpful for the following scenarios:
+1. Migrating data from one server to another, or even between different types of databases.
+2. Backing up your data.
+3. Cleaning data by exporting only the latest schema, excluding audit log data.

+### Exporting Data
+1. Log in to the 'Admin Panel' and navigate to `Tasks`.
+2. Click `Add Export Task`.
+3. Wait a few minutes, then refresh the page.
+Once the task is complete, you can download the exported zip file.

+### Importing Data
+1. Log in to the 'Admin Panel' and go to `Tasks`.
+2. Click `Add Import Task`, then select the zip file you wish to import.
+3. Wait a few minutes, then refresh the page to check if the task was successful.

+---